jesus2801/jesus2801/README.md

 😀 I am 18 years old 😇 and I am a full stack web developer, I consider myself a positive person and passionate 🤩 about programming, computing and robotics.
 I handle different technologies such as React, Node Js, MongoDB, Mysql, Typescript, Graphql, various template engines, Sass, among many other technologies and libraries 😁.

 I am a very positive person and adapted to change, willing to do everything possible to change the world and contribute to a better environment.
+I am currently studyng Systems and Computer Engineering at [Universidad del Norte](https://www.uninorte.edu.co/) of Colombia.

 Portfolio: https://portfolio-5227d.web.app/